 2. C.O.D rejections wasting money

-Cash on delivery is still king in Nigerian fulfilment.
+Cash on delivery is still king in Nigerian fulfilment with 70% of shoppers preferring to make payment on delivery.
 The trust issue is real.
 But this tool that is supposed to breach that gap is also where vendors lose the most money.

 A rider arrives.
 The customer changes their mind.
 Or they say, “I’m not around again, bring it tomorrow.”
 Or they claim someone else placed the order without telling them.
 You end up paying delivery costs out of pocket.

-Some vendors lose up to 30 percent of revenue monthly from failed C.O.D deliveries.
+Some vendors lose up to 30 percent of revenue monthly from failed C.O.D orders.

 A customer orders a size 39 shoe.
 You think you have it.
 Turns out it sold last week but your stock isn't updated.

-Not having proper stock information is one of the fastest ways to lose a repeat buyer.
+Not having proper stock information is one of the fastest ways to lose a repeat buyer, or worse, you pack and ship the wrong size.

 Anyone running ads has experienced this.